Celebrating the LGBTQ+ community's history in Boulder and the city's commitment to protecting all community members against discrimination.

 • The Boulder County AIDS Project (BCAP) was founded in 1985.

-Fostering Belonging in Communities and Respecting Human Rights
+Fostering Belonging and Respecting Human Rights

 The Human Rights Ordinance exists to protect against discrimination in Boulder and assist people who have been discriminated against in three areas, including: